Blubberkins/COMP6080-Presto/README.md

 * Somewhere on the slideshow edit screen, for each slide, there should be an action that is clearly described as adding an image to the current slide.
 This action can be immediately visible in a list of tools, or can be hidden away by some kind of collapsable panel.
   * When this action is clicked, a modal should appear and accept inputs from users for
     1) The size of the image area
-    2) Either the URL or a base64 string encoding of the whole image itself
+    2) Either the URL or a file from local system being parsed to base64 string encoding of the whole image itself
     3) A description of the image for an `alt` tag

 #### 2.3.3.
 Putting a VIDEO on the slide